Victor-Kalenda/WEC_23_Programming/README.md

 Spring 2023 Waterloo Engineering Competition Programming Solution

 The problem statement can be viewed on S23 WEC Programming.pdf.
+The collaborators listed were responsible for the creation of the problem along with it's documentation.
+Special thanks to Professor Douglas Wilhelm Harder for providing us with the initial idea for the problem.

 In this implementation a linked list of truckers is designed, each trucker in this linked list inherits a linked list of trips outlining each journey a trucker has taken throughout the week.
 Each journey logs the data required to output a valid solution to the json directory in cmake-build-debug.
 Additionally, a Queue is designed to store the information of each package's destination and deadline.